 Your gut is home to more than the cheeseburger and cup of coffee you had for lunch.
 Your gut houses an intricate, complex system of bacteria that many experts consider an organ in itself.
-Your microbiome plays a vital role in digestion, health, and general wellbeing, but certain everyday factors, particularly in your diet, can cause imbalances in your gut bacteria that can have overarching effects on your health.
+This microbiome plays a vital role in your digestion, health, and general wellbeing, but certain everyday factors, particularly in your diet, can cause imbalances in your gut bacteria that can have overarching effects on your health.
 Learn more about your gut bacteria and common signs that your gut bacteria are out of balance below.

 Understanding Good and Bad Gut Bacteria

 Your gut is home to trillions of bacteria, representing about 1,000 different species of bacteria and 5,000 strains of those species.
 Among these is a mix of both “good” and “bad” bacteria.
 While the “good” bacteria (often referred to as probiotic) may aid digestion, protect your immune system, and generally make your gut happy, the “bad” bacteria can contribute to health issues.